 This block decodes all incoming packets and forwards the decoded data to the appropriate blocks.
+The decoding includes extracting of PID and sequence numbers, as well as header check sum checking.

 2.6.
 UTMI I/F

 This is the interface block to the UTMI compliant PHY (transceiver).